 Moreover, the AXOM has been designed to create an indirection layer between the application and AXMEDIS objects, i.e. an application which uses the AXOM to access to an AXMEDIS object cannot directly manage the object.
 Instead, the application makes its requests to the AXOM which is in charge of filtering these requests w.r.t. the rights owned by the user.
-In that way, the AXOM makes the application a

-DE7.2.1 - Training Material for the Introduction of User Aspects of AXMEDIS Production Tools trusted environment where protected resources are manipulated only if the needed rights have been obtained.
+In that way, the AXOM makes the application a trusted environment where protected resources are manipulated only if the needed rights have been obtained.
 The picture below depicts how application, AXOM and document model interacts together.